Marking Your Ballot

 A qualified write-in candidate is a person who has submitted the required documentation to run for office, but whose name does not appear on the ballot.
 The only write-in votes that can be counted are votes for qualified candidates.

-A list of qualified write-in candidates is available online approximately 10 days before each election.
+A list of qualified write-in candidates (PDF) is available online approximately 10 days before each election.
 Copies of this list are also available at every polling place and the City Hall Voting Center.

 To vote for a qualified write-in candidate, write the person's name in the blank space at the end of the printed candidate list and complete the arrow that points to the space in which the write-in candidate name has been written.